iqtoolkit/docs.iqtoolkit.ai/docs/tools/slow-query-doctor/sample-data.md

 # 📂 Sample Data & Usage

-See the [Setup & Usage Examples](examples.md) for a complete guide to log setup, sample data, and CLI usage.
+See the [PostgreSQL Examples](pg_examples.md) for a complete guide to log setup, sample data, and CLI usage.

 ## Sample Log Files